-This method combines high empathy and assertiveness to try to work together to come to a solution.
-Collaboration can be a great conflict solution when there’s enough time to consult with all key stakeholders and secure their buy-in.
+When creating conflict resolution training program for managers, the first step of the Dual Concern model you’ll want to review is “collaborate.”
+This method combines high empathy and assertiveness to come to a solution.
+Collaboration can be an effective conflict solution when there’s enough time to consult with all key stakeholders and secure their buy-in.

 “Would you be willing to meet in the middle?”

-This method can be used when it’s important for each party to view the outcome as fair.
+This method can be used when each party needs to view the outcome fairly.
 It typically leaves little time for negotiation or input and combines existing processes or behaviors that both parties have in place.

 “Would you be willing to accept my solution?”

-Competition can be a way to muscle-through a conflict, especially when you need a swift resolution and believe your approach is the best one.
+Competition can be a way to muscle through a conflict, especially when you need a swift resolution and believe your approach is the best.

 “I accept your request.”

-When something is of relatively little importance to you and more important for the other parties or have little hope of achieving your desired outcome, accommodation can be a quick way to resolve an issue.
+When something is less important to you and more critical to the other parties or has little hope of achieving your desired outcome, accommodation can quickly resolve an issue.

-“Would you be willing to wait a little bit and see if the situation resolves itself?”
+“Would you be willing to wait and see if the situation resolves itself?”

-If a workplace conflict is small and likely to go away on its own, you can always mutually choose to ignore it or address it at a later date.
+If a workplace conflict is small and likely to go away on its own, you can mutually choose to ignore it or address it later.

-There is no absolutely correct style for any given situation.
-You should encourage your managers to be thoughtful and consider all of their options before making a choice.
+There is no right style for any given situation.
+It would be best to encourage your managers to be thoughtful and consider their options before making a choice.

-The last step in the Hone conflict model is when a manager will explicitly address the conflict.
+The last step in Hone’s conflict resolution training program for managers is when a manager must explicitly address the conflict.
 This step has three parts: recap, request, and re-evaluate.

-To ensure your managers have been caught up to speed on the situation at hand, instruct them to repeat back the key messages they’ve heard an employee share.
+To ensure your managers have been caught up in the situation, instruct them to repeat the key messages they’ve heard an employee share.